leangjia/blender_docs/manual/render/shader_nodes/shader/holdout.rst

    Holdout Shader.

-The *Holdout* shader node is used to create a "hole" in the image with zero alpha transparency, which is useful for compositing (see :term:`alpha channel`).
+The *Holdout* shader node is used to create a "hole" in the image with zero alpha transparency, which is useful for compositing (see :term:`Alpha Channel`).

 Note that the holdout shader can only create alpha when :menuselection:`Properties --> Render --> Film --> Transparent` is enabled.